 It is a true joy knowing about your interest in St. Patrick Church!
-After thirteen years as pastor, I can safely say the people of St. Patrick are a welcoming bunch truly engaged in their faith and their love of God!
+After fourteen years as pastor, I can safely say the people of St. Patrick are a welcoming bunch truly engaged in their faith and their love of God!

 Our beautiful church building and grounds came about after the old church was destroyed in the Holy Thursday Tornado of April 13, 2006.
 We dedicated the new St. Patrick on November 29, 2009 with the idea St. Patrick would be a consecrated place for the worship of God, the education and socialization of people, and the love and service of our neighbor and community – I think we are fulfilling all these.